ipatel467/Image-Recognition/README.md

 ## Problem Statement <a name="problem_statement"></a>

 <p></p>
 I thought it would be interesting to create a nueral network model that could detect different flower species and be classified correctly.
-If this model can detect flowers correctly it can also detect different image correctly after its
+If this model can detect flowers correctly it can also detect different image correctly after it has had sufficient training data.

 <p></p>